mircealungu/student-projects/writing_guidelines/Use_Active_Voice.md

 > **We chose** Cloud Firestore as it focused on ...

-Besides learning more from it, the reader will also perceive the active voice as more powerful.
+Besides learning more from it, the reader will also perceive the active voice *as more powerful*.